shahabdsh/InventoryManager/README.md

 ![Alt text](Screenshot.png "Screenshot")

 Welcome!
 This is a hobby project of mine.
-It is an inventory management system that I keep adding to features.
+It is an inventory management system that I keep adding features to.
 Here are some quick notes about it:

   - The project is built using MongoDb, ASP.NET Core 3.1, and Angular 10
-  - Item types (referred to as schemas) can be created and customized, then assigned to new items (e.g. book, cheese, etc.)
+  - Item types (referred to as schemas) can be created and customized, then used to create new items (e.g. book, cheese, etc.)

 ### Installation and Run